hanifzekri/DigiDargah_whmcs_payment_module/readme.md

 ## Description

 The DigiDargah Crypto Payment Gateway for WHMCS is a plugin that allows WHMCS users to accept cryptocurrency payments via the DigiDargah platform.
-This plugin is developed by Hanif Zekri Astaneh and is provided by DigiDargah.com.

 - **Plugin Name:** DigiDargah Crypto Payment Gateway for WHMCS
 - **Version:** 1.1